ShaelinB/470/Project 4 - You or a Friend's Problem/README.md

 Step 3: We connected the dc motor to the breadboard.
 We first attached the battery's power and ground to the opposite side of the breadboard.
 We then connected both grounds together.
-Afterwards we took the dc motor and plugged its power to power.
+Afterwards we took the dc motor and connected it to the H-Bridge and connected that to the breadboard.
+The motors power went to H-bridge pin 6.
+The motors ground went to H-bridge pin 3.
+Then for the H-bridge pin 1 went to digital pin 6.
+Pin 2 went to digital pin 3.
+Pin 7 went to digital pin 2.
+Pin 8 went to power.

 <img src="Motor.jpeg" alt="Motor" width = 500>